Usenapp Review

 • Fast Download Speed

-• Built to download binaries at full speed
+• Downloads binaries at full speed

-• Multiple servers and back-up server supported
+• Multiple servers and backup servers supported

 Usenapp Speed Limit

-• Auto Repair and Extract
+• Auto Repair & Extract

-• Automatically repairs, merges and extracts downloaded files
+• Automatically repairs, merges, and extracts

-• Keyword Setup to delete unwanted extracted files
+• Keyword setup to delete unwanted extracted files

-• Moves remaining files to a final destination disk
+• Moves files to final destination disk

 Usenapp Watchdog Automated Download